Simplified and Generalized Masked Diffusion for Discrete Data: Unifying Existing Masked Diffusion Models

 Then, it follows from the definition of the transition rate matrix that $R^{x_0}(t)_{kj} = Q(t)_{jk}\frac{q_{t|0}(j|x_0)}{q_{t|0}(k|x_0)}$. \end{proof}

-\begin{proposition} We use the shorthand $R_\theta(t)_{kj}$ to denote the approximate backward transition rate from the state $k$ to $j$ obtained by substituting our prediction model $\mu_{\theta}(k)$ for $x_0$ in $R^{x_0}(t)_{kj}$.
+\begin{proposition} We use the shorthand $R_\theta(t)_{kj}$ to denote the approximate reverse transition rate from the state $k$ to $j$ obtained by substituting our prediction model $\mu_{\theta}(k)$ for $x_0$ in $R^{x_0}(t)_{kj}$.
 Then, the continuous-time objective \eqref{eq:diff-kl-limit} can be equivalently expressed as

 where $C$ is a constant independent of $\theta$. \end{proposition}

 \begin{proof} To rewrite our objective $\mathcal{L}_\infty$ with the transition rate matrices, we first go back to \eqref{eq:diff-kl-t}.
 There, instead of plugging in the explicit form of $\bar{R}^{x_0}(t, s)$, we substitute it with \eqref{eq:rev-rate-x0} which leverages the transition rate $R^{x_0}(t)$.
 To simplify the notation, we assume $x_t = k$ and use the shorthand $R_\theta(t)_{kj} \triangleq R^{\mu_\theta(k)}(t)_{kj}$.
 We then have